 Jewellery making – try an unusual way to create your adornments.
 These beautiful jewellery projects are either knitted or crocheted, each demonstrating an imaginative approach.
+These free knit jewellery patterns are all fun crafting gifts!
+Knit jewellery is great for any occasion, and it’s so easy to make.

 This design is original and unique for making puffy hearts by YoolaDesign.
 Create the heart for jewellery or similarly decorations.
 The wire crochet heart pendant has easy to follow step by step instructions therefore you do not require any previous knowledge.
 Go to the website to find all the patterns.